mister-t/hr-process/README.md

 ### Cadence

-1. One to two days on initial outreach after ID’ing potential candidate
+1. One to two days on initial outreach after ID’ing potential candidate (optional: people are busy & it might come off as annoying, unless I personally met the engineer already, say at a meetup, and he/she expressed interest).
 2. Follow-up if no response in a week
 3. Send another follow-up if no response in a week; emphasize urgency & flexible accommodation of the position if needed .
 4. Close the loop if no response yet again by sending a final, gentle reminder to reach out if their situation changes.